giantswarm/docs/src/content/ui-api/management-api/crd/machinedeployments.cluster.x-k8s.io.md

 </div>

 <div class="property-description">
-<p>DataSecretName is the name of the secret that stores the bootstrap data script.
-If nil, the Machine should remain in the Pending state.</p>
+<p>ClusterName is the name of the Cluster this object belongs to.</p>

 </div>